struktapp/strukt-strukt/README.md

 ### Things to note

-The `generate:router` and `generate:module` commands will not appear on cli console until you run `generate:app` and `generate:loader` commands firstly and respectively.
+The `make:router` and `make:module` commands will not appear on cli console until you run `make:app` and `make:loader` commands firstly and respectively.

 **IMPORTANT**: The folder `tpl/` in the root of the project contains `sgf/` folder that has class template files used to generate the application its modules and migrations.
 Ensure to not change it until you've understood
 [strukt-generator](https://github.com/pitsolu/strukt-generator)